Pamukkale & Hierapolis

 Calcite-rich mineral waters from hot springs, emerging from the cliff face that stands in front of the village of Pamukkale.
 This visually stunning landscape includes a series of petrified waterfalls, stalactites and pools with step-like terraces, some of which are less than a meter in height while others are as high as six meters.
 New deposits of calcium carbonate give these formations a constant white coating.

 The terraced basins and the historical city of Hierapolis are on the same site.
-Access is with entry ticket from the official booths either of three gates, from (i) the town entry on the central south slope in Pamukkale village, or by car/bus from (ii) the south entrance 2km east of the village, or (iii) the north entrance between the villages of Develi and Karahayıt.
+Access is with an entry ticket from the official booths either of three gates, from (i) the town entry on the central south slope in Pamukkale village, or by car/bus from (ii) the south entrance 2km east of the village, or (iii) the north entrance between the villages of Develi and Karahayıt.

 The Ancient City of Hierapolis

-Pamukkale Activities & Tips
+Pamukkale Activities

-Tandem paragliding for novices is also a popular experience in Pamukkale; rides are approximately 15-30 minutes depending on wind conditions, and take off from the hills behind Hierapolis, landing in the valley west of Pamukkale village.
+Tandem paragliding for novices is also a popular experience in Pamukkale; rides are approximately 15-30 minutes, depending on wind conditions, and take off from the hills behind Hierapolis, landing in the valley west of Pamukkale village.
 Paragliding is available all day, however, it is advised to do so in the mornings as into the afternoons the winds tend to increase and flights might be cancelled.
 A basic tandem paragliding experience in Pamukkale is from approximately €40.